Tinea cruris: Prevention

 To prevent recurrences of tinea cruris, concurrent fungal infections such as athlete's foot need to be treated.
 Also advised are measures to avoid moisture build-up including keeping the groin region dry, avoiding tight clothing, and losing weight if obese.
-People with athletes foot or tinea cruris can prevent spread by not lending their towels to others.
+People with athlete's foot or tinea cruris can prevent spread by not lending their towels to others.

 Treatment

 Tinea cruris is treated by applying antifungal medications of the allylamine or azole type to the groin region.
-Studies suggest that allylamines (naftifine and terbinafine) are a quicker but more expensive form of treatment compared to azoles (clotrimazole, econazole, ketoconazole, oxiconazole, miconazole, sulconazole).
+Studies suggest that allylamines (naftifine and terbinafine) are a quicker but more expensive form of treatment compared to azoles (clotrimazole, econazole, ketoconazole, oxiconazole, sulconazole).
 If the symptoms have been present for long or the condition worsens despite applying creams, terbinafine or itraconazole can be given by mouth.

-The benefits of the use of topical steroids in addition to an antifungal is unclear.
+The benefits of the use of topical steroids in addition to an antifungal are unclear.
 There might be a greater cure rate but no guidelines currently recommend its addition.
 The effect of Whitfield's ointment is also unclear, but when given, it is prescribed at half strength.

 Wearing cotton underwear and socks, in addition to keeping the groin dry and using antifungal powders, is helpful.